wheresrhys/fetch-mock/docs/_usage/configuration.md

     types:
       - Boolean
     content: |-
-      Print a warning if any call is caught by a fallback handler (set using the `fallbackToNetwork` option or `catch()`)
+      Print a warning if any call is caught by a fallback handler (set using `catch()`, `spy()` or the `fallbackToNetwork` option)
   - name: Promise
     types:
       - Constructor
-    content: Reference to the `Promise` constructor of a custom `Promise` implementation
+    content: A custom `Promise` constructor, if your application uses one
   - name: fetch
     types:
       - Function
-    content: Reference to a custom `fetch` implementation
+    content: A custom `fetch` implementation, if your application uses one
   - name: Headers
     types:
       - Constructor
-    content: Reference to the `Headers` constructor of a custom `fetch` implementation
+    content: The `Headers` constructor of a custom `fetch` implementation, if your application uses one
   - name: Request
     types:
       - Constructor
-    content: Reference to the `Request` constructor of a custom `fetch` implementation
+    content: The `Request` constructor of a custom `fetch` implementation, if your application uses one
   - name: Response
     types:
       - Constructor
-    content: Reference to the `Response` constructor of a custom `fetch` implementation
+    content: The `Response` constructor of a custom `fetch` implementation, if your application uses one

 content_markdown: |-
   Options marked with a `†` can also be overridden for individual calls to `.mock(matcher, response, options)` by setting as properties on the `options` parameter
-  {: .info}

 ---